demisto/content/Packs/BmcITSM/Integrations/BmcITSM/README.md

 #### Context Output

 There is no context output for this command.

 ### get-modified-remote-data
 ***
 Gets the list of incidents that were modified since the last update time.
 Note that this method is here for debugging purposes.
-The get-modified-remote-data command is used as part of a Mirroring feature, which is available from version 6.1.
+The get-modified-remote-data command is used as part of a Mirroring feature, which is available in Cortex XSOAR from version 6.1.

 #### Base Command